 Dr Jo Chester is a Chartered Senior Psychologist.
 She has been qualified since 2003 and is registered with the Health and Care Professions Council (HCPC).
 She has worked for over 10 years in the local Child, Adolescent and Family Mental Health Service (CAMHs) which provides Tier 3 services.
 Jo undertakes psychological, emotional, cognitive and risk assessments with young people.
 She draws on a range of treatment modalities (behavioural, cognitive, psychodynamic and systemic) to inform her therapeutic practice (individual and group).
 She works with young people, parents and families.
 In addition she provides supervision to colleagues and to trainee clinical psychologists.
 Jo provides training to the Clinical Psychology Doctorate Training course and educational settings.

-- Developing an understanding of a student's behaviour or difficulties by consulting with staff and/or observing students in structured and unstructured environments.
+- Developing an understanding of a pupil's behaviour or difficulties by consulting with staff and/or observing students in structured and unstructured environments.

-- Supporting staff to plan effective strategies to support a student's social, emotional, behavioural and academic development.
+- Supporting staff to plan effective strategies to support a pupil's social, emotional, behavioural and academic development.

-- Providing therapeutic interventions with individual students referred to her by the Deputy Principal - Care
+- Providing therapeutic interventions with individual pupils referred to her by colleagues.

 - Undertaking risk assessments and/or advises care pathways for risk if necessary.

-- Liaison with agencies to maintain and promote service provision in the student's home area.
+- Liaison with agencies to maintain and promote service provision in the pupil's home area.

 - Developing staff skills by providing training to the whole staff group.

-- Advising on how to evaluate students' overall well-being at the school.
+- Advising on how to evaluate pupils' overall well-being at the school.